 Read This First

 I came within a whisker of earning $5 million during the nine years I spent in the lead generation business prior to 2005.
-By then, the internet had already begun reshaping the industry—especially business opportunity leads.
+By then, the internet had already begun reshaping the industry—especially business opportunity leads but also lead generation in most industries.

-As websites and social platforms took hold, online lead generation was positioned as the solution.
+As websites and social platforms took hold, online lead generation was positioned as the BOMB (or only solution to business growth).
 And while it created scale, it also introduced a critical flaw: visibility was mistaken for intent.

-The industry learned how to generate clicks, but not how to identify serious buyers.
+The industry learned how to generate clicks, especially on social media, but not how to identify serious buyers or convert likes and engagement to qualified prospects.

-The ability to reach more people came at the cost of reaching quality prospects.
+The ability to reach more people came at with a dear cost: conversion or real success.

 Yes, we can market to people who just searched for something—but the actual numbers reveal the problem.
-In Canada, only about 720 people per month search for “business opportunity,” and roughly 8,100 search for “side hustle.”
+In Canada (where I live), only about 720 people per month search for “business opportunity,” and roughly 8,100 search for “side hustle.”

 That imbalance is what gave rise to the modern online advertising industry.
-With too much competition to rely on organic rankings—and only a handful of winners emerging from thousands of hopefuls—paid advertising became the default option.
+With too much competition to rely on organic rankings (placement on the search engines)—and only a handful of winners emerging from thousands of hopefuls—paid ads became the default option.

 But running ads isn’t the solution many believe it to be.